 This format will have a higher moisture content than kibble, but not by much.
 If your goal is to increase moisture content in food, then this food format may not be the solution you are looking for.

-Air dried dog foods are a newer and alternative style of dehydrated dog food.
-Using no heat to dry the food, air-dried dehydrated dog foods retain even more nutrients and are closer to the nutrition of raw dog food.
+Air-dried dog foods are a newer and alternative style of dehydrated dog food.
+Using no heat to dry the food, air-dried dog foods retain even more nutrients and are closer to the nutrition of raw dog food.

 Just Add Water

-Many dehydrated foods require rehydration.
+Many dehydrated foods require you to add water.
 They will typically be finely ground, flaked, or have a coarse granola-like texture.
+Once hydrated, the foods will look similar to wet dog food.

 Freeze-dried raw diets are a form of raw feeding that is gaining popularity.
-While they are entirely raw, the moisture has been removed, and the product has been pressed into small pucks, patties or pellets.
+While they offer many of the same nutrients as raw dog food, the moisture has been removed, and the product has been pressed into small pucks, patties or pellets for easy storage and feeding.

 Travel and Convenience